Expand the Menu to access our Tree Identification Pages

 Brown Tamarind Castanospora alphandii

-This subtropical rainforest species grows to a height of 20m and is mostly found as an under storey tree (Photo 1).
-Bark texture is firm and slightly rough with small fissures, colour is a cream to light grey (Photo 2 , other colours are caused by moss and lichen).
+This rainforest species grows to a height of 20m and is mostly found as an under storey tree (Photo 1).
+Bark texture is firm and slightly rough with small fissures, colour is cream to light grey, other colours are caused by moss and lichen (2).
 The uniform pale green underside of the foliage helps in identifying this species (3).
-Small white and yellow coloured flowers held on long tendrils bloom over winter (4).
+Small white and yellow coloured flowers held on long panicles bloom over winter (4).
 Pinnate compound leaves with an alternate arrangement are made up of mostly 10 or 12 leaflets.
 Leaflets with entire margins are; up to 16 cm long, elliptic to oblong in shape, dark green and glossy on upper surface, pale green and very finely hairy on the underside.
 Leaflet apex shape is mostly acute, petiole and petiolules are a rusty brown colour.
 Mid vein is noticeable raised on lower leaf surface and a pale yellow colour (5).
-Distribution: NSW north coast to central QLD.
+Distribution: NSW north coast to northern Qld.
 (See Leaf Characteristics Page for explanations of botanical terms used in descriptions.)